pallene-lang/pallene/README.md

 ahead-of-time compiled sister language to [Lua](http://www.lua.org).
 It is an application programming language with a focus on performance.

-This repository contains the work-in-progress for the initial prototype of the Titan compiler.
-It is under active development and it targets compiling Titan modules to C code in the [artisanal style](https://github.com/titan-lang/artisanal-titan).
+This repository contains the initial prototype of the Titan compiler.
+It compiles a single Titan module to C code in the [artisanal style](https://github.com/titan-lang/artisanal-titan).
-For more information, please see the [reference manual](https://github.com/titan-lang/titan-lang-docs/blob/master/manual.md).
+The syntax is a subset of Lua syntax, plus types, and is specified in `titan-v0.ebnf`.

 # Requirements for running the compiler